 However, due to good union contracts it's becoming more common for it to be doubled in Oregon.
 This may change in the next few years as Washington State has recently passed tax breaks and other incentives for filmmakers, as well as the Canadian and American exchange rates and labor laws making the States an equally valid choice.

 Also, beyond the Cascade Mountains, vast stretches of Central and Eastern Oregon, Washington, and British Columbia are not in any way a rainforest (and the residents tend to be far

 more conservative politically.)
 Much of Eastern Oregon is desert or semi-arid, described by some as "the closest you can get to the Wild West and still have cable", while Eastern Washington is largely rolling plains similar to those in Idaho and the Midwest.
 The latter area is home to the majority of America's apple production, as well as the Grand Coulee Dam on the Columbia River, the largest dam in the United States (and at one point the largest dam in the world).
 Eastern Washington is home to the state's second-largest city, Spokane, whose suburb of Mead is home to Cyan, the developers behind Myst.
+Plutonium for the U.S. nuclear arsenal is produced on the Hanford Reservation (rather than Oak Ridge or Los Alamos).
 Eastern BC includes the Okanagan Valley, a major orchard and winery region, as well as a few different mountain ranges.